 In a CO2 sequestration system the flue gas is directly utilized from the power plants (104) and the cost of separating CO2 becomes minimum when flue gas is used.
 High CO2 tolerant species is adequate when the power plant flue gas contain high concentration of CO2.
 There are a few microalgae such as Cyanidium caldarium (105) and some other species of Cyanidium has the capability to grow in pure CO2 (106).
 However the micro algae can grow under concentrations 5% to 45 % of CO2 better growth was observed in 5% concentration and the micro algae cannot grow under concentration of CO2 higher than 45% (102).
-Scenedesmus sp. concentrations of CO2.
-CO2 acts as a carbon source for the reaction or carbon-fixation cycle is the second stage of phoimportant point that should be taken into consideration is ty of the enzyme along with the utilization of ATP molethat must be worked out is the supply of carbon to microalgal mass culture systems (111-113).
+Scenedesmus sp. has the capability to grow in 80 % of CO2 concentrations its transport chain each pair of the electron produces 1.3 ATP maximum cell growth was observed under 10 % to 20% molecules (121).
+The Calvin cycle also called as the dark concentrations of CO2.
+CO2 acts as a carbon source for the reaction or carbon-fixation cycle is the second stage of phothe culture is contributed by CO2 supply (108).
+Chemical absence of light (117, 121).
+RuBisCO enzyme present in the analysis of algal biomass shows that for 1 kg production of Calvin cycle carries out both carboxylase activity and oxybiomass about 1.5 to 2.0 kg of $CO_2$ is required (109).
+The genase activity (low affinity for $CO_2$ ).
+The carboxylase activiimportant point that should be taken into consideration is ty of the enzyme along with the utilization of ATP molethat CO2 should not be allowed to reach higher and lower cules, converts CO2 into sugar (Fig. 2).
+Glycolate -2concentrations (107).
+The lowest limitation and highest phosphate is formed as an end product through the activity inhibition concentration vary in different species ranging of the enzyme oxygenase.
+This glycolate-2-phosphate is between 2.3 x 10-2 M to 2.3 x 10-4 M (110).
+According to previ-responsible for the liberation of CO2 fixed in the carboxylase ous studies, one of the primary difficulties and limitations activity of RuBisCO and its synthesis consumes significant that must be worked out is the supply of carbon to microalgal mass culture systems (111-113).